SenpaiX00/cloud_command_line_tool/README.md

 A CLI tool for retrieving important services information from a CSP's API
 ## User Guide
 ### Pre-requisites & installations:
 1. Ensure that you have Pandas for Python3 installed.
 You can achieve this by copying the following command into your Linux terminal: pip3 install pandas
-  2. Ensure you run the script using python3, and use your terminal with the following command: python3 CPX_Tool.py
+2. Ensure you run the script using python3, and use your Bash terminal with the following command: python3 CPX_Tool.py

 ## Assumptions
 1. When calculating the status of an instance/service, I have use CPU as the sole factor and flagged an "unhealthy" instance where CPU usage is equal to or greater than 80%